konstin/capybara/Readme.md

 ```

 We also need to generate an extrypoint for module/package/gem on the target site.
 This is done by calling `capybara_init!`
-with the name of module/package and the names of the structs to generate classes form.
+with the name of module/package, the names of the structs to generate classes from and the names of the functions to be exported.

 ```rust
 capybara_init! {capybara_test, [ExportedClass], [double]}